rusiaaman/wcgw/README.md

   - By default it runs in 'wcgw' mode that has no restrictions and full authorisation.
   - More details in [Modes section](#modes)
 - ⚡ **Runs in multiplex terminal** Run `screen -x` to attach to the terminal that the AI runs commands on.
 See history or interrupt process or interact with the same terminal that AI uses.
-- ⚡ **Automatically load CLAUDE.md** Loads "CLAUDE.md" file in project root and sends as instructions during initialisation.
-Instructions in a global "~/.wcgw/CLAUDE.md" file are loaded and added along with project specific CLAUDE.md.
+- ⚡ **Automatically load CLAUDE.md/AGENTS.md** Loads "CLAUDE.md" or "AGENTS.md" file in project root and sends as instructions during initialisation.
+Instructions in a global "~/.wcgw/CLAUDE.md" or "~/.wcgw/AGENTS.md" file are loaded and added along with project specific CLAUDE.md.
 The file name is case sensitive.
+CLAUDE.md is attached if it's present otherwise AGENTS.md is attached.

 ## Top use cases examples